justinemmanuelmercado/pm-presentation/NOTES.md

 three, atleast soem basic familiarity with JS or TS syntax.
 This can be learned along the way but this will make it easier to understand with atleast some basic syntax know-how

 I have included some links to help supplement the pre-requisites

+**You can clone this repository yourself and test out and explore the code**

 # UNIT TESTING